Phala-Network/phala-wiki/content/docs/developer/run-a-local-development-network.md

 By default, the random number is 0.
 Click `Reset Number`, sign the Command, and start the game.
 If you log in as the root account or contract owner, there is a cheat button for you to peek at the secret.
 So no more spoiling, just play with it.

-If you are curious about how this contract is implemented, the following section will walk you through it.
+If you are curious about how this contract is implemented, the following chapter will walk you through it.

 ## Conclusion